Eschatologue/CM_wiki/docs/character-creation/race/human.md

 ### Common Lineage

-*The most common human lineage found in Antares, can be found from the tallest peak of Myrkheimr's mountain ranges to the deepest pit of the Underdark.*
+*The most common human lineage found in Antares, can be found from the tallest peak of Myrkheim's mountain ranges to the deepest pit of the Underdark.*

 #### :trait-language: Languages